 I received this product in exchange for my review.

-I vaguely remember the story of “Heidi” from my childhood, but just thinking of this children’s classic, I was excited to learn that a recent movie adaptation has been made!
+I vaguely remember the story of “Heidi” from my childhood, but just thinking of this children’s classic, I was excited to learn that a recent movie adaptation of Heidi has been made!
 And how neat that this movie is filmed on location in the Swiss Alps, which gives the story a wonderfully authentic feeling.

 There are so many movies out there that don’t always have the best qualities, whether it is lack of a real plot or inappropriate things for the kids.
 I appreciate that this movie was rated “Family Approved” by the Dove Foundation.
 It was refreshing to see Heidi, because it had both a wonderful story to offer, but also other great qualities, like good values.